n00b69/woa-betalm/guide/nopc.md

 > [!Important]
 > This guide assumes you have already unlocked your bootloader and are already rooted, if this is not the case, you'll still need a PC to do that.
->
-> This guide also requires you to use LineageOS, due to the lack of decryption support in TWRP when using the stock LG rom.

 ### Flash the modified TWRP
 - In **Magisk**, select the **betalm-twrp-installer.zip** and flash it.